 1. Recognize the problem – As with a substance addiction, it’s important to recognize and admit you may have a problem.

-2. Monitor your behavior – Keep an anger journal and log behavior you noticed or you were accused of by others.
+2. Monitoring your behavior – Keeping an anger journal to log behavior you notice or you were accused of by others may offer some clues.
 Note the incident, trigger, and the intensity of your anger from 0-10.
 Often just seeing your anger on paper will offer some insights into where it’s coming from.